eestrada/psyllium/README.md

 ## Why Psyllium?

-Psyllium makes it easier to use auto-scheduled fibers and to block on their execution.
+Psyllium makes it easier to use auto-scheduled fibers, block on their execution, and retrieve their final values.

-Before Psyllium, the Fiber interface seemed to be centered around two types of
+By default, the Fiber interface centers around two types of usage:
-usage: it was assumed that Fibers would be used in one of two ways:

-1. (Before Ruby 3) Explicitly and manually manipulated using `Fiber.resume`, `Fiber.yield`, and `Fiber.alive?`.
+1. (Before Ruby 3) Explicitly and manually manipulated using `Fiber.yield`, `resume`, and `alive?`.
 2. (After Ruby 3) Fired off and forgotten about.
 In essence, left to the scheduler to deal with.
 If you want a final value back you must use some separate mechanism to track and retrieve it.